Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 • Been incentivized to report the vulnerability up the chain of command

-The Division of Enforcement within the SEC is signaling a hard line against companies that haven’t designed and implemented cybersecurity disclosure controls that result in disclosures that fully and transparently mention all material facts regarding incidents.
+The Division of Enforcement within the SEC is signaling a hard line against companies that haven’t designed and implemented cybersecurity disclosure controls that accurately and completely mention all material facts regarding incidents.
+Registrants should know the new rules give the SEC a new basis for bringing enforcement actions.

 How Can You Assess If a Cybersecurity Incident Is Material?